How to write a

 If we think of the content workflow like a hierarchy, your content strategy sits at the top.
 It outlines how you’ll turn content into improvements in your overall business objectives and who your target audience is.
 Your strategy sticks to the high-level and doesn’t delve into specifics like content channels or formats, publication schedules, or responsible parties.

 From there, your content plan builds on the overarching mission laid out in your strategy and takes it a step further.
 Your plan should outline content types, topics, case studies, and any keywords you need to cover for search engine optimisation (SEO) in order to further the marketing goals outlined in your strategy to reach the audience you’re targeting and increase organic traffic to your content.
-It should answer questions like “What content will we create?” and “Where will we publish and promote our content?”
+It should answer questions like 'What content will we create?' and 'Where will we publish and promote our content?'

 Your content calendar adds logistics to that plan, laying out individual content assets, who will create them, and when they’ll be published and promoted.
 Often, this is done using an actual calendar and helps visualise the production process.